symphonyoss/ContainerJS/packages/api-specification/src/window/window-api.md

 Name of the new window.
 Should not contain whitespace.

 **features (optional)**
-Object to set features of the new window.
+Object to set features of the new window (non browser only).
+* `alwaysOnTop: boolean` - whether the window is always on top of other windows.
+* `backgroundColor: string` - set the backgroundColor of the window before the page loads.
-* `child: boolean` - make the new window a child of the current window (non browser only).
+* `child: boolean` - make the new window a child of the current window.
-* `frame: boolean` - create the new window with a frame (non browser only).
+* `frame: boolean` - create the new window with a frame.
+* `maxHeight: number` - sets the maximum height of the window.
+* `maximizable: boolean` - whether the window can be maximized.
+* `maxWidth: number` - sets the maximum width of the window.
+* `minHeight: number` - sets the minimum height of the window.
+* `minimizable: boolean` - whether the window can be minimized.
+* `minWidth: number` - sets the minimum width of the window.
+* `resizable: boolean` - whether the window is resizable.
-* `transparent: boolean` - make the window transparent (non browser only).
+* `transparent: boolean` - make the window transparent.
 Clicks are not registered through the transparent window in Electron.

 ### Return Value
 **window**